abdularif0705/WinHacks-2022/README.md

 ## How we built it
 - The app is built using Flutter
-- Data Analysis and prediction has been done using Python using libraries such as geopandas, sklearn etc
+- Data Analysis and prediction has been done using Python with libraries such as geopandas, sklearn etc

 ## Challenges we ran into
 - Integrating google maps with custom pointers in Flutter